 - “Use of TESTOPEL® can possibly increase the risk of heart attack, stroke, or death”

 - “Serious side effects relating to the heart and blood vessels and mental status…”

 - “Swelling of your ankles, feet, or body with or without heart failure may be a serious problem”

 - “TESTOPEL® has been associated with infections at the implant site.”

 - “Swelling of your ankles, feet, or body with or without heart failure may be a serious problem…”

 So, in short, neither of these options are at all viable for men looking to increase their testosterone levels.
 In fact, attempting to simply replace testosterone should not be considered as the best strategy at all.

 Instead, the far better option is to attempt to increase the body’s natural testosterone production and to thereby counteract some of the negative effects of modern living.
 Fortunately, a product exists to help you do this by using entirely natural (and proven) ingredients.
-Find out more about Trooper from Marine Muscle here.
+Find out more about Testo Max from Crazy Bulk here.